mpous/balena-redis/README.md

-# Run Redis on a balena device
+# Run Redis Stack on a balena device

-This is a guide to get started with Redis on a balena IoT device.
+This is a guide to get started with Redis Stack on a balena IoT device.
 Deploy it, run and experiment with the Redis server process and add it on your own fleet.

 ## Run it as a block

 We maintain images for this block on balenaHub Container Registry.
 The images can be accessed using:

-`bh.cr/marc6/redis<arch>` at the moment only available on `aarch64`.
+`bh.cr/marc6/redis<arch>` at the moment only available on `aarch64` and `x86`.

 For details on how to select a specific version or commit version of the image see our [documentation](https://www.balena.io/blog/improving-device-image-management-workflow-balenaHub-Container-Registry/).